frt03/frt03.github.io/_pages/about.md

-My research interest has focused on data-driven control towards real-world applications (e.g. robotics, web automation), and scalable decision making with large-scale foundation models.
+My research interest has focused on data-driven control and agentization towards real-world applications (e.g. robotics, web automation), and scalable decision making with large-scale foundation models.

+---

+<span style="color: tomato; ">I'm looking for the research scientist role in industry or academia after graduation (from April, 2025).
+Please feel free to reach out to me if you are interested in my works.</span>

+I'll participate in ICLR 2024 in Vienna.
+Looking forward to seeing you and discussing the research there!

 ## Recent Preprints
 1. <u>Hiroki Furuta</u>, Gouki Minegishi, Yusuke Iwasawa, Yutaka Matsuo. <br>